Integrated Processes for Pulp & Paper Mills

-Veolia offers highly integrated, greenfield black liquor evaporation systems that drives efficiency for the recovery island as well as capacity expansions and modifications to existing facilities to optimize operations.
-This includes technical innovations such as Chloride Removal Process (CRP™) crystallization systems that reduce accumulation of non-process elements (NPE's) in the recovery cycle or seven-effect evaporation trains that run on low-pressure steam are examples of the innovations that have lead the industry.
+Veolia offers highly integrated, greenfield black liquor evaporation systems that drive efficiency for the recovery island as well as capacity expansions and modifications to existing facilities to optimize operations.
+This includes technical innovations such as Chloride Removal Process (CRP™) crystallization systems that reduce the accumulation of non-process elements (NPE's) in the recovery cycle or seven-effect evaporation trains that run on low-pressure steam are examples of the innovations that have led the industry.

 Black Liquor Concentration

 The thermal treatment of black liquor through evaporation achieves higher solids content and lower loads to the recovery boiler leading to the optimization of combined heat and power production.
 When integrated within the chemical recovery cycle, this technology promotes higher operational efficiencies while enabling the reuse of high-quality condensate.

 Precipitator Ash Treatment

 With the closing of process loops, chloride and potassium accumulate in the recovery cycle and result in scaling and corrosion in the boiler.
 Using highly-selective crystallization technologies, these non-process elements (NPEs) are removed while sodium is recovered to maximize soda chemical savings.

 - Black liquor evaporators and concentrators up to 80% TS

 - Condensate segregation